 From 1995-2008, Lord held various roles at The George Washington University's Elliott School of International Affairs, including associate dean for strategy, research, and external relations and, earlier, associate dean for management and planning.
 In her most recent position, she oversaw the school's six research centers, graduate admissions, public affairs, and strategic initiatives.
 During her tenure at the Elliott School, she launched three master's programs, ten certificate programs, a global network of university partnerships, the school's skills curriculum, and numerous educational programs for students, diplomats, and mid-career professionals from the public, private, and non-profit sectors.
 A member of the faculty, she also taught courses on U.S. public diplomacy, U.S. foreign policy, and the causes of war.

 Lord is the author of Perils and Promise of Global Transparency: Why the Information Revolution May Not Lead to Security, Democracy or Peace (SUNY Press 2006), Power and Conflict in an Age of Transparency, edited with Bernard I. Finel (Palgrave Macmillan, 2000), and numerous book chapters, policy papers, and articles.
-Her articles have appeared in Washington Quarterly, World Politics Review, CNN.com, Defense News, Joint Force Quarterly, Roll Call, The Hill, International Studies Quarterly, Science, Foreign Service Journal, National Interest on-line, The Christian Science Monitor, Politico, Huffington Post, and Foreign Policy.com.
+Her articles have appeared in Foreign Policy, Washington Quarterly, World Politics Review, CNN.com, Defense News, Joint Force Quarterly, Roll Call, The Hill, International Studies Quarterly, Science, Foreign Service Journal, National Interest on-line, The Christian Science Monitor, Politico, and Huffington Post.
 She has provided expert commentary to news outlets such as the Washington Post and Wall Street Journal and appeared on NPR, Al-Jazeera, BBC Radio, VOA, PBS, and MSNBC.